dxc-technology/halstack-style-guide/guidelines/components/file-input/README.md

 # File input

 The file-input component is used to choose files from any location in the local machine and update those files to the server where the application is hosted.
-It is a common procedure in applications where files are required like documents, images or other information in digital formats.
+It is a common procedure in applications where files are required, like documents, images, or other information in digital formats.

 ## Usage